-Mothers were part of a longitudinal study concerning maternal social anxiety and child development, with 96 mothers with Social Anxiety Disorder and 94 non-anxious controls recruited from a community sample screened in pregnancy (see Murray et al., 2007; 2008, for details).
-These mothers and children were followed up through the first two years and then again in a series of four assessments at age four-five years (Mean = 4.72 years, SD = 0.36).
-For this most recent follow-up, which was timed to take place around two months before the child was due to start school, mothers were re-contacted, and 77 in the social anxiety disorder group and 67 in the control group were seen again (i.e. 80.2%,and 71.3% of those originally recruited).
+Mothers were part of a longitudinal study concerning maternal social anxiety and child development, with 96 mothers with SAnxD and 94 nonanxious controls recruited from a community sample screened in pregnancy (for details, see Murray et al., 2007, 2008).
+These mothers and children were followed up through the first 2 years and then again in a series of four assessments at ages 4 to 5 years (mean = 4.72 years, SD = 0.36).
+For this most recent follow-up, which was timed to take place around 2 months before the child was due to start school, mothers were recontacted, and 77 in the SAnxD group and 67 in the control group were seen again (80.2% and 71.3% of those originally recruited, respectively).
 Mothers gave written informed consent.
 The study was approved by the Berkshire Research Ethics Committee and the University of Reading Ethics and Research Committee.
 All but eight (four from each group) provided useable narrative data for the current paper.
-The two groups were demographically similar and, in the main, had low levels of risk (see Table 1).
+The two groups were demographically similar and mostly had low levels of risk (see Table 1).